-To upload content to your site, you'll need an FTP client.
-We suggest using FileZilla, which is a free and easy to use client.
-You can download FileZilla here: https://filezilla-project.org/download.php
+To upload content to your site you'll need an FTP client.
+We suggest using WinSCP, which is a free and easy to use client.
+You can download WinSCP here: https://winscp.net/eng/download.php

-- After installing FileZilla, start the program on your local computer.
+- After installing WinSCP, start the program on your local computer.

-- Click "Quickconnect" to connect to your account via SFTP.
-You will be prompted to accept the servers certificate if this is your first time connecting.
+- You will be prompted to accept the servers certificate if this is your first time connecting.
 It is safe to accept:

-- Now that you're connected, navigate to the folder on your computer which contains the files you want to upload.
-This can be done in the left panel of the FileZilla client.
-For our example, we'll be using the path C:\Users\HH\FTP\:
+- Now that you're connected, navigate to the folder on your local computer which contains the file(s) you want to upload.
+This can be done in the left panel of the WinSCP client.
+For example, we'll be using the path C:\Users\Desktop\Hawk Host\:

-- On the right pane of the FileZilla client is your sites directory.
+- On the right pane of the WinSCP client is your sites / hosting accounts directory.
 Navigate to the public_html directory, as this is where you upload your files to.
-Once you do, the 'remote site' directory will change to public_html:
+Once you do, the 'remote site' directory will change to public_html.